What Is Data Lake? - A Step By Step Guide

 A data lake stores data in its raw format without any pre-defined schema or query language applied to it.
 On the other hand, a data warehouse requires that all datasets be organized using a pre-defined schema and queried using a specific language such as SQL.

 A data lake is typically faster than a data warehouse due to its lack of structure, allowing quicker data access.
-Furthermore, a data lake can store vast amounts of data in any format making it more scalable than a data warehouse.
+Furthermore, both a data warehouse and lake can store vast amounts of data in any format making it more scalable than a data warehouse.

-A data lake is used to store and analyze large datasets that can be used for machine learning, advanced analytics, and more.
+A data lake is hierarchical data warehouse used to store and analyze large datasets that can be used for machine learning, advanced analytics, and more.
 A data warehouse is used for reporting purposes and provides business insights based on structured data.

 Architecture for a Data Lake